Text networks allow you to trace the circulation of meaning within a text.

 More interesting than the overall network, however, were the various paths I found between different terms.
-In general, fewer than 3 paths of separation in a social network indicate a possibility of cross-influence between two nodes; in our textual network, two nodes separated by 3 paths or fewer indicate a possible, latent relationship between the nodes, perhaps even a relationship that can be expressed in terms of influence.
+In general, fewer than 3 paths of separation in a social network = a possible cross-influence between two nodes.
+In our text network, two words separated by 3 paths or fewer = a possible, latent relationship between the words, perhaps even a relationship that can be expressed in terms of influence.

 For example, ‘nymphet’ led backward to ‘annabel’, which had a direct path to ‘lolita’ in one direction and to ‘death’ in the other direction.

 Remember, this textual network only represents the first 10 chapters of the novel (I didn’t include the fake preface).
 And yet, already built into this network of lexemes from early in the novel is a clue to Humbert’s eventual demise, a great example of the intimate connection between form and function, style and plot.